-The asphalt used had a penetration grading of 69.10-1 mm and a softening point with the ring and ball method equal to 48.5° C. Pfeiffer's penetration index was equal to -0.8 and the density was 1.03 g/cm3 (Table 1).
+The asphalt used had a penetration grading of $69.10^{-1}$ mm and a softening point with the ring and ball method equal to $48.5^{\circ}$ C. Pfeiffer's penetration index had a value of -0.8 with a density of 1.03 g/cm3 (Table 1).
 It was confirmed that the asphalt complied with all the Spanish specifications.

-Mechanical Test
+2.2 Mechanical Test

 Since the least strict HMA requirements are those for the base layers of low volume roads, an AC 22 base coarse HMA was chosen for the investigation.
 Table 2 shows the grading curve selected.
 A total of eight mixtures were designed with the same grading but different percentages of RA.
 The RA used in the mixtures were the coarsest fractions of the grading curves (between 4 and 20 mm).
-In each case, any ceramic material or any kind of impurity (clay, metals, wood, plastic, rubber and gypsum plaster) found in the coarse aggregate was eliminated by visual inspection.
 Listed below are the eight mixtures designed in the lab:

-- Four HMA using schist as NA and containing the following RA %: 0, 20, 40, 60%. - Four HMA using calcite as NA and containing the following RA %: 0, 20, 40, 60%.
+• Four HMA using schist as NA and containing the following RA %: 0, 20, 40, 60%.

+• Four HMA using calcite as NA and containing the following RA %: 0, 20, 40, 60%.